 - The program can't start because kernel32.dll is missing from your computer.
 Try reinstalling the program to fix this problem.

 - There was a problem starting kernel32.dll.
-The specified module could not be found
+The specified module could not be found.

 - Error loading kernel32.dll.
 The specified module could not be found.

 - kernel32.dll is either not designed to run on Windows or it contains an error.
+Try installing the program again using the original installation media or contact your system administrator or the software vender for support.

 In the vast majority of cases, the solution is to properly reinstall kernel32.dll on your PC, to the Windows system folder.
 Alternatively, some programs, notably PC games, require that the DLL file is placed in the game/application installation folder.